DarMato/tcl-data-model/README.md

   1. Upload file to S3
   2. Create AWS Glue data catalog table by using AWS Glue Crawler
   3. Register external schema on Redshift
   4. Build DBT model for data transformation and testing.
+More about dbt models: [here](dbt)

 # Sheduling